marbl/MetagenomeScope/FEATURES_TODO.md

 	assembly data file.
 But either way, I need to maintain a mapping of contig IDs to DNA sequences, and ideally I wouldn't create a new file to do this in: that would be silly for huge assembly files.
+    * It looks like neo4j needs a server to be running to interact with a database.
+Unfortunately, for the sort of use cases I was envisioning (users generate a database locally, and can host it on their server or load it directly into the AsmViz viewer), this isn't suitable, so it seems I might have to find another database type.
+    * How does SQLite sound?
+It's lightweight, doesn't require a server, and very widely used (so lots of support exists for it -- both in pysqlite and somewhat less so in sql.js). --> Let's go with this for now.
     * Use a neo4j graph database to store both biological data/metadata (e.g. DNA sequences of contigs, edge multiplicity, contig length in bp) and xdot layout data (parsing the xdot file from within